 For almost a month I barely left my flat, didn’t do any exercise, ate takeaways most nights and the fact I hadn’t had a haircut in 4 weeks really pissed me off.

 I was working 10-15 hour days, but they didn’t feel productive.
 It was only a 10-15 hour day because I struggled to motivate myself to actually do the work.
 This had a knock-on effect throughout the week as I got further and further behind.

 This combination of terribly unhealthy things caused me to be unmotivated, frustrated, miserable and ultimately, depressed.
-So after a horrible month I decided to cancel my freelance gig with Riverside and vowed never let myself get in that position again.
+So after a horrible month I decided to cancel my freelance gig and vowed never let myself get in that position again.
 I said I’d never go that long without leaving the flat, without doing exercise and taking on that much work (also I got some clippers to cut my own hair).